g4edge/pyg4ometry/README.md

 * Edit the pre-commit hook configuration in `.pre-commit-config.yaml`.
 A long list of hooks can be found [here](https://pre-commit.com/hooks.html)
 * Adapt the Sphinx configuration in `docs/source/conf.py`
+* Building wheels with GitHub actions currently assumes pure Python wheels.
+  Have a look at [this Scikit-HEP documentation](https://scikit-hep.org/developer/gha_wheels) to learn how to configure building of binary wheels.

 <sub>*This Python package layout is based on [pyproject-template](https://github.com/gipert/pyproject-template).*</sub>